ivelin/cyberhud/README.md

 # Wish list

 Some of the initial list of desirable features shared by cybertruck drivers:
-- Improve convenience and danger of running out of battery by showing low battery warning (Below 20%, 10%, 5%).
+- Improve convenience and safety by showing low battery warning (Below 20%, 10%, 5%).
 Currently batttery level is shown on main screen on a small icon at the top.
 It is possible to miss if driver is exclusively focused on the road especially in peak traffic environment.
 - Improve safety by showing max speed exceeded warning (maybe with a 10% tolerance).
 Currently speed and max speed are shown in a relatively small area in the top left of the main screen.
 In a busy traffic situation, it is possible for the driver to not notice that they are exceeding max legal speed limit.
 Especially after passing or while following speeding cars in front.
 - Improve safety by showing Tires PSI warning.
 - Improve safety by showing a warning for Door, trunk, window, charging port open while moving.